NandiniKarikalan/Movie-Recommendation-System/README.md

 4. Ghost Ship
 5. The Abyss

----

-🧑‍💻 Creator
+🧑‍💻 Author

-Developed by Nandini Karikalan on 13.07.2025.
+Created by Nandini Karikalan on 13.07.2025.

----

-📄 License

-This project is open-source under the MIT License.
-Feel free to fork, improve, and share!